mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 ## Uniflow States

-When a packet is received for a flow that the device has no state for, and it is configured to forward the packet instead of dropping it, it moves that flow from the zero state into the uniflow state and starts a timer t1.
+Every packet received by a device keeping per-flow state must associate that packet with a flow (see {{flow-identification}}).
+When a device receives a packet associated with a flow it has not state forward, and it is configured to forward the packet instead of dropping it, it moves that flow from the zero state into the uniflow state and starts a timer t1.
 It resets this timer for any additional packet it forwards in the same direction as long as the flow remains in the uniflow state.
 When timer t1 expires on a flow in the uniflow state, the device drops state for the flow and performs any processing associated with doing so: tearing down NAT bindings, closing associated firewall pinholes, exporting flow information, and so on.
 The device may also drop state on a stop signal, if observed.

 Some devices will only see one side of a communication, e.g. if they are placed in a portion of a network with asymmetric routing.
 These devices use